Home Blog Page 13

 Today, local anglers can boast big bass catches every week.
 For the last decade on Sundays, Captain Mike Antley conducts a tournament on the Harris Chain.
 The waters have produced plentiful bass.

 Nine, ten and eleven-pound Trophy Bass are the norms for the majority of catches.
-In the spring, we see bigger basses weighing up to 13 pounds.
+In the spring, we see bigger basses weighing up to 13 pounds, making it an ideal time to catch big bass.

 Harris Chain of Lakes Overview